3DGenomes/TADpole/README.md

 In this tutorial, we are going to use **chromosome18_10Mb.tsv**.

 ### 2.1) Input data
 To run the main function `TADpole`, you need to provide an intrachromosomal interaction matrix, representing an entire chromosome or a contiguous chromosome region.
 Input data are formatted as a tab-delimited matrix format containing the interaction values in each cell.
-This interaction value can be the raw or normalized interaction count.
+These interaction values can be the raw or normalized interaction counts.
 We highly recommend [ONED](https://github.com/qenvio/dryhic) normalization, as it effectively corrects for known experimental biases.

 ### 2.2) Running the algorithm
 The basic usage is the following:
 ```
-htads <- TADpole(data/chromosome18_10Mb.tsv, method = 'accurate')
+tadpole <- TADpole(input_data = "data/chromosome18_10Mb.tsv", max_pcs = 200, min_clusters = 2, bad_frac = 0.01, centromere_search = FALSE, hist_bad_columns = FALSE)
 ```

 #### 2.2.1) Parameters
 - **input_data**: `path` to the input file.
 Must be in a tab-delimited matrix format.
-- **cores**: Numeric.
-When `method` is `"accurate"`, the number of cores to use for parallel execution.
 - **max_pcs**: Numeric.
 The maximum number of principal components to retain for the analysis.
 Default value of 200 is recommended.
 - **min_clusters**: Minimum number of clusters into which partition the chromosome.
 - **bad_frac**: fraction of the matrix to flag as bad rows/columns.